 Many national and local laws protect the environment from industrial emissions and hazardous substances.
 These laws differ among different jurisdictions and subject matter.
 We expect our employees and vendors to respect and comply with these legal protections.
 In addition, we have an enterprise-wide environmental health and safety policy governing our U.S. operations.

 We have relatively limited exposure to environmental risks in our operations.
 However, we have begun to quantify and disclose our environmental impact along with our efforts to mitigate our environmental impact.
 Please see below for more information about our environmental data, waste and recycling efforts, water use, climate change initiatives, protection of biodiversity and critical habitats, and investments in IT systems to minimize our environmental impact.

 All of our facilities are classified by the Environmental Protection Agency as either Very Small Quantity Generators or Small Quantity Generators of hazardous waste, and they are in compliance with and follow all federal, state and (if applicable) local regulations regarding hazardous waste.
 Among other things, each facility has appropriate storage, handling and disposal procedures, including segregated storage areas, container labeling, recordkeeping and employee training procedures in place.

 Our facilities handle universal waste onsite.
 Universal Waste is a general descriptive term used to describe waste that is generated by a large, diverse population.
 Our main types of universal waste consist of fluorescent lamps and spent batteries.
 These wastes are processed by a licensed waste hauler and brought to a licensed recycling facility.
-All Mercury facilities are in compliance with and follow all federal, state and (if applicable) local regulations regarding universal waste.
+All Mercury facilities are in compliance with and follow all federal, state and local regulations regarding universal waste.

 We recycle varying items on a location specific basis.
 These items consist of paper, plastic and aluminum, which are used mainly in office and employee break areas.
 There are varying types of scrap metals from our manufacturing processes that are made available for recycling and reclamation by licensed reclamation facilities.
 These metals include but are not limited to lead, tin and aluminum and certain precious metals.
 We are continually seeking more efficient ways to recycle and/or reclaim as many metals and precious metals as possible to avoid disposing of these materials in landfills.